 Unlocking organizational capacity is key to maintaining change.
 Without permission to let go of old processes to make way for newer, better ones, your team will end up exhausted, running a race with a moving finish line.

-The concept of unlocking capacity was surfaced via CEB’s “Growth Unlocked: Closing the Strategy-to-Execution Gap” 2014 research.
+The concept of unlocking capacity surfaced via CEB’s “Growth Unlocked: Closing the Strategy-to-Execution Gap” 2014 research.
 I was working in CEB’s Strategy & Innovation Practice group, supporting senior strategy leaders at the time this research was unveiled.
 I remember the reaction my clients had every single time – “It’s so simple and it makes so much sense!”

 As business gets more complex, we often lose sight of foundational tenets.
 Yes, unlocking capacity is simple, but reprioritizing resource management can itself be a game-changer in change management.